-If you are looking at purchasing your own skis, that generally means that you should be looking at skis towards the mid to upper range of quality.
-What does this mean?
-Generally, ski manufacturers make two to three basic lines of skis: backcountry, recreation/touring and racing.
-Within these lines there are levels of quality.
-The lower quality or less expensive skis tend to weigh more and be made with lower quality materials.
+If you're considering purchasing your own skis, it typically indicates that you should be exploring skis in the mid to upper quality range.
+But what does that mean exactly?
+Ski manufacturers typically produce two to three fundamental categories of skis: backcountry, recreation/touring, and racing.
+Each of these categories has varying levels of quality.
+In general, lower quality or more affordable skis tend to be heavier and are crafted from materials of lower quality.
 This is the level of equipment that can be rented from Cross Country Ski Headquarters for the season.
-If the athlete is still growing, newer to the sport, or very rough on equipment it may not make sense to upgrade yet.
+It's important to note that if an athlete is still growing, new to the sport, or tends to be tough on equipment, it might not be the right time to consider an upgrade to purchased equipment just yet.

 Skate Skis